The Shrouds Release Date, Storyline, and Everything You Need to Know

 Where to Stream The Shrouds?

-The Shrouds will open first in select New York and Los Angeles theaters on April 18, 2025, then go wide on April 25.
-International release dates vary, meaning it will see a theatrical release in France on 30 April 2025.
+The Shrouds will open first in select New York and Los Angeles theaters on April 18, 2025, and then expand nationwide on April 25.
+International release dates vary, meaning it will have a theatrical release in France on April 30, 2025.

-Although its narrative does not substantively connect with Cronenberg’s previous films, The Shrouds is thematically aligned with much of his canon, especially in his interest in the interplay between our bodies and the technologies we employ in our daily lives and our deaths.
+Although its narrative does not substantively connect with Cronenberg’s previous films, The Shrouds is thematically aligned with much of his canon, particularly in his exploration of the interplay between our bodies and the technologies we use in our daily lives and at the end of our lives.

 How did you come to cast Vincent Cassel as Karsh?